 If the platform is easy for you to use, you have more time to concentrate on what really matters for your website, such as content creation, imagery, layout, links and social media to promote your website.

-Most people’s choice goes to the user-friendly, constantly updating WordPress platform.
+Most people’s choice goes to the user-friendly, constantly updating the WordPress platform.

 Choosing your niche is a very important aspect, and should be decided upon before you create your website.